Are you looking for ways to incorporate play and learning with Shopkins? I’ve got you covered!

 Over the weekend, Madison and I decided that we were going to a Shopkins swap event being held at ToysRUs.
 Normally, I prefer to sleep in on the weekend and not leave my bed until way into the afternoon.
 Anything before 12pm is considered too early for me.

 However, Shopkins are a huge favorite in my house, and I just can’t resist their cuteness!
 When you have been collecting them for over a year, you amass quite a collection, and I felt like I needed to come up with some creative ways to get some additional use out of them.
 I love fun activities that also promote learning, so I came up with 11 ways to play with Shopkins that also teach various skills.
-Don’t just let them sit in a bin, get them out and use them all sorts of ways with your children.
+Don’t just let them sit in a bin; get them out and use them in all sorts of ways with your children.

-Remember Shopkins recommends their toys for ages 5 and up, but if closely monitored by you, I think they make a super fun and interesting learning tool as well as toys!
+Remember, Shopkins recommends their toys for ages 5 and up, but if closely monitored by you, I think they make a super fun and interesting learning tool as well as toys!

 Instruct your child to sort Shopkins by size, color, type, food group, etc. Encourage them to come up with their own method for sorting.